Abilash143/Flutter-PushNotification/README.md

 > Schedule a notification to be shown weekly on a specified day and time.

 And it can also be combined with firebase-messaging(FCM) to get cloud messaging functionality and so on...

+NOTE: For Android devices which have API level greater than 23